 Help fixing mistake with marking

-Added by Clayton Spencer about 5 years ago
+Added by Clayton Spencer almost 6 years ago

 I hope someone can help me fix this problem.
 I made a typo that I did not catch for one multiple choice question on a quiz.
 The question was of the type: Identify which of the following statements is true.